Sunday, December 22, 2024

 So far, the answers to the question of how, after the victory, enterprises will manage to modernize their capacities in 90 days?
 And what to do if the war drags on for several more years?

-But here it is important to understand that now the text of the government resolution says this: “To establish that the provision of detergents on the market (Provision of products on the market is any paid or free supply of products for their distribution, consumption on the Ukrainian market when carrying out economic activities - author's note), which were put into circulation before the date of application of the restrictions on the content of phosphates and other phosphorus compounds in detergents established in Appendix 1 to the Technical Regulations approved by this resolution, cannot be prohibited or limited for reasons of non-compliance of such detergents funds to the established restrictions.”
+But here it is important to understand that now the text of the government resolution says this: “To establish that the provision of detergents on the market (Provision of products on the market is any paid or free supply of products for their distribution, consumption on the Ukrainian market when carrying out economic activities - author's note), which were put into circulation before the date of application of the restrictions on the content of phosphates and other phosphorus compounds in detergents established in Appendix 1 to the Technical Regulations approved by this regulation shall not be prohibited or restricted due to the non-compliance of such detergents with established restrictions.”

 Thus, those who have already entered the market will not owe anything to anyone and should not change anything.